The Sale of Goods Act has been replaced by the Consumer Rights Act. This came into force on 1 October 2015.

 If your claim under the Sale of Goods Act ends up in court, you may have to prove that the fault was present when you bought the item and not, for example, something which was the result of normal wear and tear.

-If your claim is about a problem that arises within six months of buying the product, it's up to the retailer to prove that the goods were of satisfactory quality, fit for purpose, or as described when it sold them.
+If your claim is about a problem that arose within six months of buying the product, it's assumed that the problem existed at the date of delivery and it's up to the retailer to prove that the goods were of satisfactory quality, fit for purpose, or as described when it sold them.

-For example, by showing that the problem was caused by an external factor such as accidental damage.
+For example, a retailer might try to prove this by showing that the problem was caused by an external factor such as accidental damage.

-Beyond six months, it's up to you to prove that the problem was there when you received the goods even if it has taken until now to come to light.
+After six months from when you received the goods, it's up to you to prove that the problem was there when you received the goods even if it has taken until now to come to light.

 So, you may need to prove that the fault was not down to ordinary wear and tear or damage you caused, and that the product (or a component) should have lasted longer than it did.